kurtie/melange-chess/README.md

 Muabdib uses a bitboard chess representation.

 The project is in a very early stage.
-Only the chess movement rules have been implemented so far.
+Only the chess movement rules have been implemented so far and Perft is in progress.